ekkus93/sparkle_motion/docs/ARCHITECTURE.md

 - Asset tabs query `/artifacts` as soon as each stage completes, rendering base image thumbnails, inline audio controls for line-level TTS clips, MP4 preview players for per-shot videos, and the final assembly via `widgets.Image`, `widgets.Audio`, and `IPython.display.Video`.
-This mirrors the stage payload contracts (`plan_intake`, `dialogue_audio`, `base_images`, `video`, `video_qa`, `assemble`, `qa_publish`) documented in `NOTEBOOK_AGENT_INTEGRATION.md`.
+This mirrors the stage payload contracts (`plan_intake`, `dialogue_audio`, `base_images`, `video`, `assemble`, `finalize`) documented in `NOTEBOOK_AGENT_INTEGRATION.md`.
-- The dashboard also ships a dedicated “Final Video” cell: it fetches the `video_final` manifest entry, embeds the MP4 inline via `IPython.display.Video` or a `widgets.Output` panel, and triggers `google.colab.files.download()` (or falls back to `adk artifacts download`) so users can export the QA-approved deliverable from inside Colab immediately.
+- The dashboard also ships a dedicated “Final Video” cell: it fetches the `video_final` manifest entry from the `finalize` stage, embeds the MP4 inline via `IPython.display.Video` or a `widgets.Output` panel, and triggers `google.colab.files.download()` (or falls back to `adk artifacts download`) so users can export the deliverable from inside Colab immediately.
-- Alert banners highlight QA failures, retries exhausted, or `qa_skipped` states; from there the UI can surface “retry shot” or “resume from stage X” actions powered by the same control endpoints.
-This keeps the architecture’s observability contract in lockstep with THE_PLAN requirements.
+- Alert banners highlight retries exhausted or pause/stop acknowledgements; a future QA replacement will reuse the same surface for automated review banners.
-- The terminal `qa_publish` stage concentrates on cross-shot safety/audio
+- The terminal `finalize` stage concentrates on packaging assembly outputs and ensuring metadata (duration, storage hints, download URLs) exists for downstream clients.
-	checks (finger-count and prompt-mismatch issues are already handled per clip), so the dashboard only surfaces regressions that block final delivery.

 #### Final video manifest contract

-`production_agent` is responsible for publishing a single `/artifacts` row with `artifact_type="video_final"` once `qa_publish` succeeds.
+`production_agent` is responsible for publishing a single `/artifacts` row with `artifact_type="video_final"` once `finalize` completes.
 The manifest schema is authoritative and mirrors THE_PLAN so downstream clients never guess field
 names: